Packing for Camp

 - 4 towels & 2 washcloths**

-- Sleeping bag (one that unzips to a quilt) or blankets (one heavy, one light weight)**
+- Sleeping bag (that unzips to a quilt) or blankets (one heavy, one light weight)** These must be washable.

 - Laundry bag labeled with camper name in big print